Ahmedkhalaf818/Ahmedkhalaf818/README.md

 - 👋 Hi, I’m @Ahmedkhalaf818
-- 👀 I’m interested in Electronics and communications fields and DIgital Design
+- 👀 I’m interested in  Digital  Electronics Design and communications fields
 - 🌱 I’m currently learning Electronics and communications fields
-- 💞️ I’m looking to collaborate on DIgital Design projects
+- 💞️ I’m looking to collaborate on Digital Design projects
 - 📫 How to reach me ...
-Email me ahmeduahmed362@gmail.com
+Email me ahmed.ali031@eng-st.cu.edu.eg

 <!---
 Ahmedkhalaf818/Ahmedkhalaf818 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.